 "'The History of the Irish Rogues and Rapparees' is at present one of the most popular books amongst the peasantry, and has circulated to an extent that almost seems incredible; nor is it unusual to hear the adventures and escapes of highwaymen and outlaws recited by the lower orders with greatest minuteness, and dwelt on with a surprising fondness" (Thomas Crofton Croker 1824, p.
-55).
+55, at the Internet Archive).

 In 1847 John Edward Walsh (p.
 84) - a lawyer and at that time reporter in the Court of Chancery - deplored the use of this particular chapbook - John Cosgrave's A Genuine History of the Lives and Actions of the Most Notorious Irish Highwaymen, Tories, and Rapparees (1747) - in so-called hedge-schools and claimed that the children's "integrity and sense of right and wrong was confounded, by proposing the actions of lawless felons as the objects of interest and imitation".

 The most popular Irish highwayman since the second half of the 19th century was William Brennan who is immortalized in the ballad "Brennan On The Moor".
 Not much is known about him except a lot of